Classical Jiri to Everest Trek- 18 days

 Guide and porter

-• Cover all the expenses like their meals, lodging, insurance, transportation, flight, and other necessary expenses
+• Cover all their expenses, like meals, lodging, insurance, transportation, flights, and other necessary expenses..

 • Sagarmatha National Park Permits.